eclipse-symphony/symphony/README.md

     Symphony's zero-friction adoption approach is another key feature that sets it apart from other solutions.
 Users can get started with Symphony using a single computer, and there is no need for special hardware, an Azure subscription, or Kubernetes to start experimenting with the solution.
 Additionally, the same Symphony artifacts used during testing and development can be carried over into production deployments, ensuring a smooth transition and reducing overall deployment time and costs.

-- **Azure powered and platform agnostic**
+- **Symphony is platform agnostic**

-    Symphony is powered by Azure and is platform-agnostic, making it an ideal solution for organizations that already use Azure Edge and AI services like [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/), [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/), [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/), [Azure Storage](https://azure.microsoft.com/products/category/storage/), [Azure ML](https://azure.microsoft.com/services/machine-learning/), Mon[Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/)itor, and [Azure Arc](https://learn.microsoft.com/azure/azure-arc/overview).
+    Symphony was started by Microsoft as a platform-agnostic project, making it an ideal solution for organizations that already use Azure Edge and AI services like [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/), [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/), [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/), [Azure Storage](https://azure.microsoft.com/products/category/storage/), [Azure ML](https://azure.microsoft.com/services/machine-learning/), Mon[Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/)itor, and [Azure Arc](https://learn.microsoft.com/azure/azure-arc/overview).
 However, Symphony is also fully compatible with other non-Azure services or open-source software tools, allowing organizations to modify the solution to meet their specific needs.
 This flexibility ensures that Symphony meets customers where they are, making it an ideal solution for organizations of all sizes and complexities.

 ## Getting Started
 There are several ways to get started with Symphony, including using the CLI tool, Helm, Docker, or the symphony-api binary.